A Level Fine Art

 1. Practical work

 The Personal Investigation is an extended practical project based on a personal response to a theme or starting point.
 Students will generate ideas and experiment how to express them through a variety of materials and processes.
 They will develop and refine their ideas through experimentation and research into different techniques, styles of art and the work of other artists.
+Students document their explorations through the use of sketchbooks/workbooks/journals and larger scale pieces.

 2. Personal study

-This is a separate piece of critical and analytical writing (1000 words) making links to the student’s own Personal Investigation, and supported by artists research and references.
+This is a separate piece of critical and analytical writing (1000 words) making links to the student’s own Personal Investigation, and supported by artist research and references.
 Through the personal study, students will demonstrate understanding of relevant social, cultural and historical sources.
 Students will also express personal interpretations or conclusions and use technical and specialist vocabulary.

 Component 2 – Externally Set Assignment (40%)